 What improvements have you noticed in terms of metrics and analytics?

-Pradeep Dukare: Resulticks has helped us shift towards communications shaped by predictive insights (e.g., when, what, and where to communicate to different audiences).
-We’ve been able to centralize so much data to enable smoother creation, delivery, and management of campaign targeted at a larger array of micro customer segments.
+Pradeep Dukare: RESUL has helped us shift towards communications shaped by predictive insights (e.g., when, what, and where to communicate to different audiences).
+We’ve been able to centralize so much data to enable smoother creation, delivery, and management of campaigns targeted at a larger array of micro customer segments.
 Developments such as these have also made it feasible for us to embrace agile marketing and reach more customers.
 All of this has helped us consistently generate revenue for the bank.

 What kind of innovation can one expect to see from Resulticks in the near future?